 - Easier way to get started.
 Companies who are getting started with knowledge management and want something more robust than Google Docs can find wikis to be a tool with low entry barriers, as it is easy to add new users and for users to add new content.

-Let’s take a look at the steps you’ll go through if you want to set up an internal wiki.
+Let’s take a look at the steps you’ll go through if you want to create and setup an internal wiki for your business.

 What features do you need?
 For example, consider how advanced user access management and file management features you will use.